 The liver also lodges the Kupffer cells, which are specialised macrophages that form an integral part of the immune function of the liver and its detoxification ability.

 Liver diseases are a group of disorders characterised by damage to liver structures and functions.
 The effects result in considerable health problematic situations.
-These can be caused by various factors, either viral infection or chronic diseases, and may require special treatment management and care.
+These can be caused by various factors, either viral diseases or chronic diseases, and may require special treatment management and care.
 These include the following:

 Type A, B and C occur due to viral infection and result in inflammation.